Understanding The Difference Between Irrevocable And Revocable Trusts

 Revocable trusts, also known as revocable living trusts, are trusts which can be modified or changed at any time.
 They allow the trust maker to retain ownership and control of their property while they are still alive.
 If you create a revocable trust and decide, at a later point in time, you want to change a beneficiary or some other aspect of the trust, you can do so through a trust amendment.

 Irrevocable trusts, on the other hand, are trusts which cannot be changed once the trust agreement has been finalized and signed.
 Revocable trusts will become irrevocable trusts as soon as the trust maker dies.
 Some of the main reasons for setting up irrevocable trusts include:

 Preparing irrevocable trusts can be tricky.
 You need a lawyer who is knowledgeable and understands all aspects of estate planning.
 An improperly prepared trust could lead to legal issues, which might delay or severely impact the dispersal of your estate to your intended beneficiaries after you die.
 Ensure your beneficiaries receive your assets and estate exactly as you intended.
-If you or a loved one needs to prepare an irrevocable trust, contact a San Jose irrevocable trusts attorney at WealthPLAN, PC today.
+If you or a loved one needs to prepare an irrevocable trust, contact an irrevocable trusts attorney at WealthPLAN, PC, today.

-WealthPLAN, PC has over 30 years experience in estate planning, advanced estate planning, tax, trust administration and litigation.
-They have a California State Bar certified specialist in Taxation Law, Probate, Estate Planning and Trust Law in house and they believe in helping you meet your irrevocable trust and complete estate planning needs.
-They are here to evaluate your exact circumstances in order to advise and assist you in making the smart, timely choices which will not only reduce the exposure of your estate to taxes, but also allow your beneficiaries to receive your assets and estate as you intended.
+WealthPLAN, PC, has over 30 years experience in estate planning, advanced estate planning, tax, trust administration and litigation.
+We have a California State Bar certified specialist in taxation law, probate, estate planning and trust law in house, and we believe in helping you meet your irrevocable trust and complete estate planning needs.
+We are here to evaluate your exact circumstances in order to advise and assist you in making the smart, timely choices which will not only reduce the exposure of your estate to taxes, but also allow your beneficiaries to receive your assets and estate as you intended.